Fiserv/zelle-turnkey-solutions/docs/supporting-documents/react-native.md

 # Steps for Quick Start

 ## Creating POC (Proof of Concepts) with React Native

 ### Prerequisites:

-Nodejs, react-native-cli or expo-cli, android emulator or real device, iOS simulator or real device
+Nodejs, react-native-cli or expo-cli, Android emulator or real device, iOS simulator or real device

 ### 1. Create new project (ReactDemo) using Terminal